vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/1-llama-stack.md

 Think of it as your control room for:

-🔧 Trying out different models behind the same interface
+- 🔧 Trying out different models behind the same interface

-🧵 Testing prompt templates stored in Git or locally
+- 🧵 Testing prompt templates stored in Git or locally

-🌐 Experimenting with RAG systems and different tools
+- 🌐 Experimenting with RAG systems and different tools

-📊 Previewing evaluation hooks, even before automating them in pipelines
+- 📊 Previewing evaluation hooks, even before automating them in pipelines

-It’s built to help you prototype quickly and standardize early, so you’re not starting from scratch every time you add a new LLM feature.
+It’s built to help you prototype quickly and standardize early, so you quicker can implement new LLM functionality.

 Use it to validate your prompts, compare responses, and debug model behavior—before anything hits production.